Daniel Kraus Discusses Co-Writing George A. Romero’s Last Novel ‘The Living Dead’

 Horror Fuel: “For the record, I’m a big fan of Trollhunters.”

-Daniel Kraus: “The book is actually quite a bit different.
+Daniel Kraus: “The book is quite a bit different.
 It was written originally for a slightly older audience.
 It’s a little more serious, a little more intense.”

-Horror Fuel: “I will definitely check it out.
+Horror Fuel: “I will check it out.

 Now, you are about to release your new book, The Living Dead, which was half-written by horror legend George A. Romero before his death.
 How did you become involved?”